openbridge/ob_hipchat/README.md

 -v API version (default: v2)
 ```

+Here is an example:
 ```bash
 hipchat -t 123123213131231lj3l1 -r devops -f server-o1 -i "System is at 90% capcity" -l critical -n True
 ```

 ## Configuration

 Place `hipchat` into `/usr/bin` or whatever location best suits you.

 The default install for me is typically `/usr/bin` but you can do whatever works for you.
 If you place the script into a location like `/usr/local/bin/hipchat` you need to adjust any examples provided in the README accordingly.

 ### Environment
 `hipchat` can be configured in command line mode, with environment variables, a config file or combination of all three.